SEB-9-BH/first-react-lesson/getting-started-with-react/README.md

 </html>
 ```

 The `index.html` file represents the entirety of the HTML we deliver to users of this application.
 It has some familiar boilerplate and two elements in the body - a `<div>` with an `id` of `"root"` and a `<script>` that calls the `src/main.jsx` file.
-Let's check that out:
+Let's check out our JSX file:

 ```jsx
 // src/main.jsx